scrapy/scrapy/docs/topics/loaders.rst

 processor).
 The result of the output processor is the final value that gets assigned to the item.

-Let's see an example to illustrate how this input and output processors are called for a particular field (the same applies for any other field)::
+Let's see an example to illustrate how the input and output processors are called for a particular field (the same applies for any other field)::

     l = XPathItemLoader(Product(), some_xpath_selector)